I need financial support

 - are in employment but have no recourse to public funds

-- Are waiting to hear about a benefit application
+- are waiting to hear about a benefit application made before being told to self-isolate

-Where an applicant is eligible for the payment we will email or call them to confirm Where an application is declined as the criteria has not been met we will email or call the applicant to advise them of our decision.
+Where an applicant is eligible for the payment we will email to confirm where an application is declined as the criteria has not been met we will email or call the applicant to advise them of our decision.

 Where a discretionary application is refused there is no right of appeal.